enthusiasticgeek/gstreamer-rtsp-ssl-example/README.md

 Gstreamer RTSP SSL example

 ## Purpose
 I created this as I was unable to find a Gstreamer RTSP client-server example with SSL handshake.
-This example is the manifestation of my quest to understand the same.
+This example is a manifestation of my quest to understand the same.

 Thanks to **Mandar Joshi (Github username: mndar https://github.com/mndar)** for immense help and his time in devising SSL portion of this code.